Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Introduction

 The infinitesimal transformations that we take into account act on the torsion and are the most general ones that are linear in the parameters and at most linear in the torsion itself.
 Thus, since the torsion counts as one derivative, the affine part of these transformations necessarily contains a single covariant derivative of the parameters, and the latter are forced to be even-rank tensors.
 We first consider the transformations that are $GL(d)$-irreducible, and in this case we find one solution parameterized by a scalar.
 By further allowing the mixing of the irreducible parts of the torsion we obtain another solution which is parameterized by a $2$-form.
 Most notably, this second solution has only two free parameters in the torsion sector of the action, and this number increases to a total of four when the higher-derivative and Einstein-Hilbert terms of the purely Riemannian sector are included.

 In contrast with what has been commonly done in the metric-affine literature \cite{Neville:1979rb,Sezgin:1979zf,Percacci:2020bzf,Baldazzi:2021kaf}, we will not rely on spin-projectors to analyze the flat-space physics of our model.
 Instead, we shall follow the route paved by Mazur and Mottola in \cite{Mazur:1990ak,Mottola:1995sj}, which employs the path integral formulation and the covariant decomposition into spin-parity eigenstates \cite{york1974covariant,Martini:2023rnv}.
 Indeed, already at the level of the Einstein-Hilbert action these two schemes provide different outcomes.
 In fact, while spin-projectors seem to suggest that there is a ghost instability in the scalar sector \cite{Sezgin:1979zf}, the path integral method shows that the full functional determinant over the $0^+$ mode is just a constant.
 This is due to the cancellation that occurs when we take into account the non-trivial Jacobian in the path integral measure.
+We mention that the avoidance of propagation of such unphysical states can be achieved by a modification of the usual spin-projector formalism, see \cite{Marzo:2021esg}.

 Even though we will adhere with the method of the stability analysis of spin-parity eigenstates presented in \cite{Mazur:1990ak,Mottola:1995sj}, our presentation will nevertheless differ in one substantial point.
 Namely, we will be working in Euclidean signature from the onset, for this choice is actually mandatory whenever one employs a covariant spin-parity decomposition.
 Indeed, if the signature is Minkowskian the notion of orthogonality is too weak to carry over the standard proof of the existence and uniqueness of any such decomposition \cite{york1974covariant}.
 As a matter of fact, York's decomposition is commonly performed on the $3$-dimensional space-like hypersurfaces \emph{after} the $3+1$ decomposition of metric fluctuations.
 Eventually, only by breaking the symmetry between time and space coordinates we can unambiguously identify the propagating degrees of freedom, which are given by those whose Hessian includes the d'Alembert operator.
 For example, only the space-like Laplacian appears in the Hessian of the spin-$0$ gauge-invariant mode of the Einstein-Hilbert action, therefore this mode can give rise to hairs and not to particles.